trantin2310/versus/README.md

 - CodeIgniter version 2.x
 - Wamp or Xampp latest version.

-# will added other requirement to help other memebers can setup project.
+# Will added other requirement to help other memebers can setup project.

 Now we can wish for project finish asap.
 Enjoy your time!.